PatrickHechler/SoundFilters/README.md

         + this allows to easily catch almost all blocks with the same block id
 + graphical configuration page
     + this allows to configure the mod without the need to restart the client

+## back-port: 0.13
++ todo:
+    - Added dimension reverb list, to set default reverb per-dimension (by default the nether has high reverb)
+    - Added a lot more control over the reverb filter in the config file, in an advanced section.
+Play around with it, and see how it sounds!
++ done:
+    - Added sponge and wet sponge to the occlusion block list with high occlusion like wool
++ done differently:
++ skipped:
+    - Added block states and nbt to the block reverb/occlusion lists, as well as block tags
+        + the class BlockPredicateArgument does not exist in 1.12 (I might look at it later)
+    - Improved reverb checks to see if you are on the surface (and should have little to no reverb)
+        + the onlySkyAboveBlock check and its uses did not change, what was imporved?
+    - Improved underwater reverb
+        + how
+    - Improved sound occlusion to check how thick the block is
+        + how do you know how thick a block is (parse graphic?)